fredericscode/RailsVideoCallApp/README.md

         }
       });

-      // Whenever a user clicks on the user clicks on the stopSessionBtn(the red camera icon on the session modal), we end the connection to the session for both users (David and Alex) const stopSessionBtn = document.getElementById("stop-session");
+      // Whenever David clicks on the stopSessionBtn(the red camera icon on the session modal), we end his connection to the session and we hide his session modal. const stopSessionBtn = document.getElementById("stop-session");
       stopSessionBtn.addEventListener('click', (event)=> {
         event.preventDefault();